AjinkyaBapat/KatakodaRepo/scenario/step8.md

 `java -version
 `{{execute}}

+First, we have to set two identifiers for GIT.
+To do so, type:

+	- git config --global user.email "you@example.com"
+	- git config --global user.name "Your User Name"

+Replace quoted strings with your actual email & username.

 Now, clone my repository which contains a simple java program which we will use for our demo.
 To do that: